 Minolta SR-T101, three lenses and collectors disease

-You know that photography is the most popular hobby in the world, and photo-gear collecting is linked very close with taking photos – I think that collecting has a chance to take the one of top places by number of involved contributors among all other collectors directions.
-Anyone can be a cameras or lens collector, independently of income, lifestyle and place of living.
-There was a lot of photo gear has been produced and every collector can choose the object in huge variety of prices, rareness and availability.
-Usually just what are needed – a few bucks, flea-market or postal office and a little empty space on a bookshelf.
+You know that photography is the most popular hobby in the world, and photo-gear collecting is linked very closely with taking photos – I think that collecting has a chance to take one of the top places by a number of involved contributors among all other collectors directions.
+Anyone can be cameras or lens collector, independently of income, lifestyle, and place of living.
+There was a lot of photo gear that has been produced and every collector can choose the object in huge variety of prices, rareness, and availability.
+Usually just what is needed – a few bucks, flea-market or postal office and a little empty space on a bookshelf.

-I’m not a true collector, but absolutely agree that I got infected too, and now have an idea to keep a few lenses for the future.
-Additionally, I’ve found the nice place where serious collectors with clear target can be spotted and my knowledge about this side of life mostly has been got from there.
+I’m not a true collector, but I absolutely agree that I got infected too, and now have an idea to keep a few lenses for the future.
+Additionally, I’ve found a nice place where serious collectors with a clear target can be spotted and my knowledge about this side of life mostly has been got from there.

 Meet the hero: